River Valley Middle–High School

-Blairsville Middle-High School is one of two secondary schools in the Blairsville-Saltsburg School District.
-The campus is shared with the school's sole feeder school, Blairsville Elementary School and the District office at the intersection of US Routes 119 and 22 in Burrell Township.
+River Valley Middle–High School (formerly Blairsville) is one of two secondary schools in the River Valley School District.
+The campus is shared with the one of the two elementary schools in Blairsville Elementary and Saltsburg Elementary (located on the Saltsburg campus), Blairsville Elementary School, River Valley Middle School, River Valley High School, and the District office are located at the intersection of US Routes 119 and 22 in Burrell Township.
+River Valley Steam Academy and Saltsburg Elementary are located in Saltsburg off of PA-286.
 The campus is 36-acres in size and is in close proximity to Higher-level institutions in the area.